Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 This was due to including `BrowserAnimationsModule` at the library level, and would cause a multiple imports error.
 Please include `BrowserAnimationsModule` in your `app.module.ts` file.

 ## Breaking Changes
-Cards have been moved from `NgxFluentDesignCardModule` to `NgxFluentDesignCommomComponentsModule`

-Dropped support for custom SCSS variables, mostly the grey palette.
+- Dropped support for custom SCSS variables, mostly the grey palette.
 (V 0.3.7) See docs for more

-Created TextArea Components as shared styles weren't effective.
+- Created TextArea Components as shared styles weren't effective.
 Any usages of text fields around a textarea will have to be changed
 See docs for more details.

+- CommonComponentsModule has been deleted, please use NgxFluentDesignSurfaceModule instead

 ## Notes
 Massive shout out to [Smephey](https://github.com/Smephey) for helping with all this and making everything look great!